 In today’s currency dominated world, the precious yellow metal still plays a defining role.
 Given its depleting status, collectors are willing to shell out thousands of dollars to acquire this metal in its various forms.
-If you are an avid gold collector, you must have definitely heard about Crystalline Gold specimens which form a very small percentage of the world’s total gold supply.
-The crystalline gold is defined by certain criteria such as presence of large, well-defined, undamaged crystals; Specula rather than matte luster; High percentage of actual Gold for richness of color; Presence of host rock matrix; Aesthetic arrangement of crystals; Freedom from “enhancements” or exotic treatments, i.e. acid etching of host rock; and finally Overall size of specimen.
+If you are an avid gold collector, you must have definitely heard about Crystalline Gold specimens, which form a tiny percentage of the world’s total gold supply.
+The crystalline gold is defined by certain criteria such as the presence of large, well-defined, undamaged crystals; Specula rather than matte luster; High percentage of actual Gold for the richness of color; Presence of host rock matrix; Aesthetic arrangement of crystals; Freedom from “enhancements” or exotic treatments, i.e., acid etching of host rock; and finally Overall size of the specimen.

 Sure to be the crown jewel of your collection, this specimen has a custom labeled acrylic base.
 For the interested collector, this specimen is available for auction with a starting bid of $140,000 from Heritage auctions.